iclcv/icl/manual/tutorials/program-arguments.rst

 .. note::

-   in case of using just a number of sub-arguments, no default value can be given
+   1. in case of using just a number of sub-arguments, no default value can be given

+   2. It is either possible to provide default values for all arguments or for non of them.
+So far there is no C++-like mechanism for this.

 Types